abpy/laslidar/README.md

   * returnnum
   * numreturns

-"optimized" mode returns only x, y, and z values in a tuple to save memory
+"optimized" mode returns only x, y, and z values in a tuple to save memory:
 ```
 mode="normal"
 mode="optimized"
 ```

-option to center points around 0 and scale to ~ -1 - 1 range
+option to center points around 0 and scale to ~ -1 - 1 range:
 ```
 center="False"
 center="True"